yliang725/Data-Mining-on-Retail-Data/README.md

 # Data-Mining-on-Retail-Data

-This program is to analyze the Online Retail dataset from UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Online+Retail).
+This program is to analyze the Online Retail dataset from the UCI Machine Learning Repository (http://archive.ics.uci.edu/ml/datasets/Online+Retail).

 The program sorted the dataset by the RFM score, which indicates the importance value of each individual customers.